rigelblu/lumiere/languages/value-lifetimes.md

   - When working with references—specifically ref arguments and ref return values.
   - When working with types like Pointer or Span which are parameterized on the origin of the data they refer to

+**Conventions:**
+- Manage memory and resources for each type by implementing specific lifecycle methods: constructor, copy constructor, move constructor, and destructor.

 #### Define behaviour when instance of struct is created, moved, copied, and destroyed

 ##### Python